 Amex Platinum vs Business Platinum: Sign up bonus

-**The current sign up bonus for both cards are as follows:
+**The current sign up bonus American Express Platinum Card is as follows:

 - American Express Platinum public offer – 25,000 MR points